-Is Your Damper Damaged or Stuck in Place?
-Let Us Take a Look
+Is Your Chimney Damper Damaged or Stuck in Place?
+Let English Sweep Take a Look

-Your damper is one piece of chimney anatomy that won’t be ignored.
+The chimney damper is just one of many pieces of your chimney’s anatomy and, though it often goes overlooked, it has a big job.
 If it’s not opened before you light a fire, you’ll have smoke in your home in a hurry.
 And if it’s not shut after the fire is out, cold downdrafts will come swooping down into your home.

-But when your damper stops working and no longer effectively does its job, we can help.
-Sometimes problems are major, sometimes they’re minor.
-But whether you simply need a pin replaced or it’s time to consider a new damper, English Sweep, Inc. has your back.
+When your damper stops working and no longer effectively does its job, the team at English Sweep can help.
+Sometimes problems are major and sometimes they’re minor, but whether you simply need a pin replaced or it’s time to consider a new damper installation, we can do it all.

-Throat Dampers vs. Top-End Dampers – Which is Better for Me?
+Throat Dampers vs. Top-Sealing Dampers – Which is Better for Me?